- What towns do you deliver to?

 • Cleaning my oxygen machine?

 We sanitize and test every machine before delivery.
 There is no need to clean your machine as it is ready to use.
 If you are sharing cannula between people, make sure no one has a cold and then just use soap and water.
-Keep in mind, we do provide 2 cannula with each rental and sell extra for only $3 each so everyone can have their own.
+Keep in mind, we do provide up to 6 cannula free with each rental and sell extra for only $3 each so everyone can have their own.